tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * Explain to students that hvPlot is a technology that brings plots to life.

 * HvPlot abstracts over Python visualization libraries like Matplotlib, Pandas, and Streamz.
-The abstraction allows hvPlot to utilize the stand-alone plotting mechanisms of these technologies.
+The abstraction allows hvPlot to utilize the standalone plotting mechanisms of these technologies.

 * HvPlot provides the FinTech industry with a new way of interacting with financial data.
 Instead of analyzing ledgers, finance professionals can just explore an interactive plot and digest large datasets visually.